Passenger lists - NSW lists as families or singles, Victoria has age of individual, or C=child, A=Adult.|

-Lady Kennawayarrived 6 Dec 1848, 585 ton ship from England to Port Phillip [assisted emigrant passengers] with 191 girls
+Lady Kennawayarrived 6 Dec 1848, 585 ton ship Santry, master, from Plymouth 12th September, to Port Phillip [assisted emigrant passengers] with 191 girls

 'Perilous Voyages to the New Land' by Michael Cannon, page 139-140 reports the arrival of 191 girls from the poor-house unions of Ireland, most were illiterate although they had been given a prayer book and a testament.
 Experienced naval surgeon Dr Henry G Brock and 48 year old English matron, Christine Ensor were appointed by the British Emigration Commission to supervise the voyage.
 The girls are described as 'generally of a stout make, rather low in stature and endowed with strongly marked Irish features', anxious to please their employers and would keep in the paths of virtue.